nuricanozturk01/k8-shell/README.md

 shell-like interface.

 - **_It is written to easily access the Kubernetes information I need.
 Suitable for personal use._**
+- **I recommend using a Unix-based operating system to run this application**
 - **If you are using Windows, you can use the *`WSL2 with ubuntu`* and select configuration path using `sc -p <path>` like
   `sc -p /mnt/c/nuri/.kube`**
+## PreRequisites
+- Java 21
+- GraalVM native image
+- kubectl
 ## Installation

 - Clone the repository